compare pdf java – How to Compare PDF Files in Java Programmatically

 Feature 2: Getting Changes from File Paths

-Sometimes you just need a simple list of what changed - no coordinates, no fancy stuff.
-This is your go-to method for basic comparison tasks.
+If you just need a simple list of what changed, this is the go‑to method.

 - Quick change summaries